microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

   class Model(nn.Module):
     def __init__(self):
       super().__init__()
+      self.convpool = ConvPool()
-      self.mymodule = MyModule()
+      self.mymodule = BasicBlock(2.)
     def forward(self, x):
-      return F.relu(self.mymodule(x))
+      return F.relu(self.convpool(self.mymodule(x)))

 Users can refer to :githublink:`Darts base model <test/retiarii_test/darts/darts_model.py>` and :githublink:`Mnasnet base model <test/retiarii_test/mnasnet/base_mnasnet.py>` for more complicated examples.

 Define Model Mutations
 ^^^^^^^^^^^^^^^^^^^^^^

 A base model is only one concrete model not a model space.
 We provide APIs and primitives for users to express how the base model can be mutated, i.e., a model space which includes many models.
+We introduce two ways to write mutations.
+These two methods are mutually exclusive, meaning that you cannot use both of them in one model.

-**Express mutations in an inlined manner**
+**Inline mutations: express mutations in an inlined manner**

 For easy usability and also backward compatibility, we provide some APIs for users to easily express possible mutations after defining a base model.
 The APIs can be used just like PyTorch module.

 * ``nn.LayerChoice``.
-It allows users to put several candidate operations (e.g., PyTorch modules), one of them is chosen in each explored model. *Note that if the candidate is a user-defined module, it should be decorated as `serialize module <#serialize-module>`__.
+It allows users to put several candidate operations (e.g., PyTorch modules), one of them is chosen in each explored model. *Note that if the candidate is a user-defined module, it should be decorated as `serialize module <#serializer>`__.
 In the following example, ``ops.PoolBN`` and ``ops.SepConv`` should be decorated.*

   .. code-block:: python